10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

 - Fewer integrations than Fireflies or Otter.
-We focus on Apple Notes, not Salesforce
+The focus is Apple Notes, not Salesforce

-- Smaller team and community compared to VC-funded competitors with hundreds of employees
+- Smaller team and community than VC-funded competitors with large engineering teams

 - AI summarization requires internet: local transcription works offline, but summaries need a connection